 London is notoriously one of the most expensive cities to live in in the world.
 However, it is also one of the most exciting, most fun, most energetic cities in the world to so no wonder that 8,173,941 people want to live here!
 Over my years of living in London, I have learnt some great tips to live in this amazing city on a budget.
 No, this isn’t going to be a list where I suggest you live on ham sandwiches forever because let’s face it, that’s not fun.
 This is a list of how to live on a budget and how to do it WELL.
 There are loads of great suggestions for all areas of London life from things to do and staying fit, eating and transport.
-I hope you find it helpful and if you have any of your own tips I’d love to read them in the comment box below.
+I hope you find it helpful.

-The best thing about London is there are so many GREAT free things to do.
-Lucky for you I have put together a huge list of 100 free things (Yes, 100!) to do in London.
+The best thing about London is there are so many GREAT things to do for FREE.
+Lucky for you, I have put together a huge list of 100 free things (Yes, 100!) to do in London.
 This is my favourite tip on my list of How to Live (Well) in London on Budget.

 There is a fantastic scheme in the London theatre world called ‘Day Seats’.
 A lot of shows offer 6-12 seats at a highly discounted rate to the full ticket price.
 To get them, customers can queue up at their chosen theatre by 10 am on the day they want to see the show.
 Then they purchase them in person at the box office.
 Not all theatres do ‘day seats’ but you can find the list of theatres and shows that do them right here.
-My tip?
-Queue early!
+My tip is to queue early!
 Some shows have a queue from as early as 5 am whereas others hardly have a queue.
 Personally, I would go in and ask the box office the day before what time they suggest getting there or judge it by how popular you think your chosen show is by looking at reviews, social media etc.